sunderedsystems/sunderedcore/docs/familiars.md

 ## Familiar Source

-- Familiars provide **Source Dice** based on their tier
+- Familiars provide **Source Capacity** based on their tier
-- This functions like a magical item’s Source pool
+- This functions like a magical item
-- May be used for **abilities, techniques, or spellcasting**
+- Expanded capacity be used for **abilities, techniques, or spellcasting**

 ---